Chicken Breasts in an irresistible garlic sauce filled with caramelized onions and garlic is a winner of a chicken dinner!

 - In a shallow bowl, combine the flour, parmesan cheese.
 Dredge chicken in the flour mixture; shake off excess.

-- Heat 2 tablespoons of oil and 1 tablespoon butter in a large skillet over medium-high heat until pan is nearly smoking.
+- Heat 2 tablespoons of oil and 1 tablespoon butter in a large skillet over medium-high heat.
 Swirl pan to coat evenly.

 - Fry 2-3 chicken breasts until golden on each side, cooked through and no longer pink (about 4-5 minutes each side, depending on the thickness of your chicken).
 Transfer to a warm plate.
 Set aside.